Over 900 killed by Pakistan monsoon rains and floods, including 326 children - KVIA

 More than 504,000 livestock have been killed, nearly all of them in Balochistan, while nearly 3,000 kilometers (1,864 miles) of roads and 129 bridges have been damaged, blocking access to flood-affected areas, OCHA writes.

+More heavy rain and flooding is expected, and schools in Balochistan and Sindh have been closed in anticipation of a fresh spell of monsoon rain expected towards the end of the week.

+China said Wednesday that it would be providing emergency humanitarian aid to Pakistan, according to a tweet from the Chinese Embassy in Pakistan.
+The supplies would include 25,000 tents along with $300,000 in emergency cash to aid the flood-hit regions in Pakistan, according to the statement.

-Pakistan has monsoon rains every year, but nothing has been as bad as the rains this summer, Rehman also said.
+Pakistan has monsoon rains every year, but nothing has been as bad as the rains this summer, Rehman told CNN.
 Residents were caught unprepared, for instance, when 400 millimeters (about 15 inches) of rain poured down over the course of hours in Pakistan’s largest city, Karachi, she said.

 “No city is structured or geared up or that climate resilient that it can cope with this amount of water in such a short time,” she said.
 “This is a torrential downpour of biblical proportions.”